RMerl/asuswrt-merlin/README-merlin.txt

 * Display active connections *
 There is a new page under System Log called "Connections".
 This page will list the currently tracked network connections.
-You can enable name resolution for IPs by setting the webui_resolve_conn setting to "1" in nvram:
+You can enable name resolution for IPs on the Tools menu, under "Other Settings".

-	nvram set webui_resolve_conn=1
-	nvram commit

-This option will be added to the WebUI at a later time.
 Note that name resolution can slow down the loading of this page, especially if you have a lot of tracked connections (for instance while torrenting).